 So a couple of years ago when I tried the lower start variation of Air Jesus (V4), I had no problems whatsoever with the harder start, but projected the first move off the V3 start until my fingers bled to no avail.
 This time however, I sailed through the whole problem on my second attempt – and the last move to the “Jesus hold” at the top out is every bit as fun as everyone says it is!
 At this point I realized that I probably needed to get rolling on the quantity as well as the quality of my score card, so I hopped on Roto Rooter (V1), a fun little highball along juggy rails with one giant move in the middle.

-Canaan was so exhausted after sending so many of his projects all day that he konked out on my lap on the bus ride.
-He remained as limp as a dish rag while we said our good-byes, and only woke up to say good-bye to Scott Gilliam (who Canaan is kinda partial to anyway, since he was his original NRG climbing partner…)
+C was so exhausted after sending so many of his projects all day that he konked out on my lap on the bus ride.
+He remained as limp as a dish rag while we said our good-byes, and only woke up to say good-bye to Scott Gilliam (who C is kinda partial to anyway, since he was his original NRG climbing partner…)

 We spent Sunday recovering both body and mind, which included a 2 hour family nap in the afternoon.
 When I woke up I had a facebook message on my phone from my friend Ben (who we met our first time at Grayson) telling me that I had placed 3rd in my division!
 Woo-hoo!
 I had been very happy with how the day had gone, having accomplished my goal of beating my previous year’s score, so placing was just icing on the cake!
 For the rest of the results and some other photos from the day, click here.
 Be sure to find Lee Kennedy, Bill Webster, Luke Howard, and Rami Annab in the results – they’re all fellow climbing buddies who also placed.
 Also, if you’re not tired of clicking links yet, and you wanna check out my Climbing Magazine blogpost about Hound Ears, click here (its basically the same article but without all the personal shout-outs)